Backfire (1950 film): Critical response

 In a contemporary review for The New York Times, critic Bosley Crowther wrote: "A very terse observation is all that 'Backfire' deserves, in view of the feeble detonation of this Warner mystery drama ...
 [I]t rambles from one small coincidence to another without style or suspense until finally it puts a listless finger upon fellow who did the deed. ...
 In this case, the title is descriptive of the effort expended by all.
 A short and sweet observation covers 'Backfire': It does!"

-Film critic Mildred Martin of The Philadelphia Enquirer wrote: "All too aptly titled, 'Backfire' is a long. drawn-out murder mystery wh1ch is neither mysterious enough nor entertaining enough to warrant all the talent that has gone into its playing or direction."
+Film critic Mildred Martin of The Philadelphia Inquirer wrote: "All too aptly titled, 'Backfire' is a long. drawn-out murder mystery which is neither mysterious enough nor entertaining enough to warrant all the talent that has gone into its playing or direction."

 Reviewer Eleanor Bell of The Cincinnati Post called the film "a lively little item" and wrote: "The picture has the advantage of suspense common to all well-staged manhunts, and it seemed to me the cast was working away with a will to make it credible.
 'Backfire" is no world beater, but it is fairly solid entertainment, if four murders can be classed as entertaining."